ETF vs Mutual Fund

 Mutual Fund

-What the label tells you
+What the label is telling you

-A fund that trades during the day
+A fund wrapper that trades during the day

-How beginners usually meet it
+Where beginners often meet it

 Brokerage apps and ETF lists

-Retirement plans and fund menus
+Retirement plans and traditional fund menus

 Why people mix them up

-Both can hold many investments
+Both can hold many investments at once

-Both can hold many investments
+Both can hold many investments at once

-More exchange-traded feel
+More exchange-traded and screen-based

 Best first takeaway